Paramount Theatre (Seattle): History

 The Paramount Theatre is the first venue in the United States to have a convertible floor system, which converts the theater to a ballroom.
 Therefore, the maximum concert capacity can hold up to 3,000 fans with the main floor serving as an unreserved standing room area while keeping the seats in the balcony regardless of either a 2,807-seated theater or a general admission event by separated levels.

 The Paramount Theatre has an original installation of the Wurlitzer theatre pipe organ.
 The organ is a 4 manual/21 rank Publix 1 style organ and is one of only three remaining original organs of this style.
 Jim Riggs has been the house organist for the Paramount, accompanying the Trader Joe's Silent Movie Mondays series.
 The organ is presently maintained by a group of volunteers from the Puget Sound Theatre Organ Society.

 It was renamed the Paramount in 1930.
 It was renamed the Paramount Northwest in 1971.
 In 1993, it was purchased by Ida Cole, a former Microsoft vice-president, and closed for repairs in May 1994.
 It reopened as the Paramount on March 17, 1995.

+Jerry Garcia played the Paramount a total of nine times - on four occasions with the Grateful Dead, and another five times with the Jerry Garcia Band or his Legion of Mary (band).

 On December 2, 1972, Black Oak Arkansas recorded a concert here that provided four of the seven songs on the band's 1973 album, "Raunch 'N' Roll Live."

+On October 31, 1991, Nirvana (band) played a concert at the Paramount that would later become the bands highest quality show, recorded in 16 mm film and the live album Live at the Paramount (video).

 As of 2009, the Paramount has a new sign out front.
 The 1940s Paramount sign originally used 1,970 incandescent bulbs, which were eventually replaced by 11-watt fluorescents.
 The new sign is a replica of the original iconic sign, but uses LED lights.
 The Paramount Theatre was also used to hold televised auditions for the sixth season of America's Got Talent.